The People of Integra Dance Arts

 Julie attended Brigham Young University where she danced and trained with the BYU Theatre Ballet.
 In addition to dancing, Julie continued to cultivate her skills in choreography and costume design. and was awarded a BA in Theatrical Costume Design.
 Intertwining these passions throughout her career, she has staged numerous original pieces and designed an extensive costume portfolio.
 Following college, Julie moved to Tucson, AZ with her husband Eric.
 As a mother of young children Julie was again drawn towards her love of dance and for eight years directed Ballet Belles, a child-centered dance academy and performing group.
-For 6 years Julie taught ballet, jazz, and tap at a prominent east side Tucson dance studio where she was also costume director and designer.
+For 6 additinal years Julie taught ballet, jazz, and tap, choreographed and set many classical ballet pieces and was also a costume director and designer.

 Hailee Kayfes began dancing when she was very young in Oregon, but her true love for dance really began when she got into musical theater in Arizona.
 Hailee has been trained in ballet, hip hop, jazz, tap, musical theater, and even some aerial arts.
 Although Hailee has been in almost every theater group in Tucson, as well as trained in many local studios, she also worked in entertainment in a few theme parks, including Old Tucson Studios and Disneyland.
 Her favorite part about working for Disneyland was sharing her love of performance and Disney with children from all around the world, and she's very excited to be able to share that with the students at Integra Dance Arts.